GavinMendelGleason/blog/entries/a_vector_database_in_a_week.md

 "The person's name is Yoda.
 They are described with the following synopsis:  Yoda is a fictional character in the Star Wars franchise created by George Lucas, first appearing in the 1980 film The Empire Strikes Back.
 In the original films, he trains Luke Skywalker to fight against the Galactic Empire.
 In the prequel films, he serves as the Grand Master of the Jedi Order and as a high-ranking general of Clone Troopers in the Clone Wars.
 Following his death in Return of the Jedi at the age of 900, Yoda was the oldest living character in the Star Wars franchise in canon, until the introduction of Maz Kanata in Star Wars: The Force Awakens.
 Their gender is male.
 They have the following hair colours: white.
 They have a mass of 17.
 Their skin colours are green."
 ```

-Incredible.
+Incredible!
 While we do say "oldest" in the text, we don't say "wise" or "man"!

 Hopefully you can see how this could be helpful for you in getting
 high quality semantic indexing of your data!